darwinia-network/crab-docs/docs/builders/tools/debug-trace.md

  - **after**(*uint* offset) — default offset is `0`.
 Trace offset (or starting) number
  - **count**(*uint* numberOfTraces) — number of traces to display in a batch

-## Try it on Moonbase Alpha {: #try-it-on-moonbase-alpha }
+## Try it on Pangolin

 As mentioned before, to use both features you need to have a node running with the `debug` and `trace` flags.
-For this example, a local Moonbase Alpha full node is used, with the RPC HTTP endpoint at `http://127.0.0.1:9933`.
+For this example, a local Pangolin full node is used, with the RPC HTTP endpoint at `http://127.0.0.1:9933`.
 If you have a running node, you should see a similar terminal log:

 ![Debug API](/images/debugtrace/debugtrace-images1.png)